hetznercloud/csi-driver/docs/kubernetes/README.md

 XFS can be enabled by specifying a custom storage class and setting the `csi.storage.k8s.io/fstype` parameter to `xfs`.

 XFS disk formatting can be configured in different modes, but only one mode should be active at any given time.
-If no mode is specified, the CSI driver will default to options provided by the XFS tooling to ensure compatibility with older kernel versions.
+If no mode is specified, the CSI driver will default to options provided by the XFS tooling to ensure compatibility with older kernel versions (>=4.19).

 #### Extra Args